-- H. Fenders must cover the tread width of the tires when viewed from the top of the fenders perpendicular to the ground.
+- A. Tubing or monocoque construction for the protection of the lower torso and legs is recommended but not required. - B. Fenders must cover the tread width of the tires when viewed from the top of the fenders perpendicular to the ground.
 The rear of the fenders need only extend to the point designated by an imaginary vertical line passing through the axis of the wheel.
-Fenders on production-based dune buggies and kit cars having full bodywork are deemed adequate without modification. - I. Production-based dune buggies need not meet door requirements. - J. Sports racing cars built before 1976 are exempt from 1976 and later GCR cockpit dimensions but must retain their original pre-1976 cockpit dimensions. - K. Chassis may be of any type or construction deemed safe, provided that: - Minimum wheelbase is 80 inches. - 2.
+Fenders on production-based dune buggies and kit cars having full bodywork are deemed adequate without modification. - C. Sports racing cars built before 1976 are exempt from 1976 and later GCR cockpit dimensions but must retain their original pre-1976 cockpit dimensions. - D. Chassis may be of any type or construction deemed safe, provided that: - 1.
+Minimum wheelbase is 80 inches. - 2.
 Minimum track (front and rear) is 42 inches. - 3.
 Minimum wheel diameter is 10 inches. - 4.
-All four wheels are sprung from the chassis. - L. The roll structure must meet the requirements of either Appendix C of the Solo II rules or Section 18 of the GCR required by the class rules. - M. On board fire systems are not required. - N. Reverse gear is not required for cars in class B Modified. - O. Fuel test ports are not required. - P. Wing area shall be computed as described in Section 12.9.
+All four wheels are sprung from the chassis. - E. Wing area shall be computed as described in Section 12.9.